-- Raise business owners' property tax bills in effect by roughly 40 percent, causing employers to owe federal tax on money that they do not have.
-Real estate values will fall as investors rush to exit the market.
-Foreclosures, insolvencies and massive layoffs will result.
-New investment will dry up and badly needed housing will not be built. - Hit lower-rent housing the hardest, drive up operating costs and deter construction at a time when housing affordability is already at a crisis point.
-The cost will be passed through to tenants as landlords are forced to raise rents.
-Lower-income renters will be the hardest hit because property taxes are a larger percentage of the total cost for these properties. - Stall housing development, erode property values and undercut local tax bases that fund schools, fire departments and more.
-Schools, police and other services will suffer as local tax revenue declines. - Analysis by the Tax Foundation indicates that disallowing corporate SALT deductions for corporate income and property taxes would reduce GDP and American incomes by 0.6 percent and reduce hours worked by 147,000 full-time equivalent jobs.
+- Real estate values would fall as investors rush to exit the market, and banks and other lending institutions would face increased negative pressure. - Foreclosures, insolvencies, and massive layoffs would result, and new investment would dry up. - Changing deductibility of Business SALT would hit lower-rent housing the hardest, drive up operating costs, and deter construction at a time when housing affordability is already at a crisis point. - The cost will be passed through to tenants as landlords are forced to raise rents.
+Lower-income renters will be hit the hardest because property taxes are a larger percentage of the total cost for these properties. - In addition to stalling housing development and eroding property values, repealing Business SALT deductions would undercut local tax bases that fund schools, fire departments, and more.
+These public services and others would suffer as local tax revenue declines.